Australian PGA ahead of Open to accommodate Presidents Cup

 American Harold Varner III, who won the tournament in 2016 and has finished second in a playoff and sixth in three Australian PGAs at Royal Pines, shot 69.

-Defending champion Cameron Smith shot 70, as did England’s Andrew (Beef) Johnston, who recovered from being 3-over after three holes and had to be talked out of quitting his round.
+Defending champion Cameron Smith shot 70, as did England’s Andrew “Beef” Johnston, who recovered from being 3 over after three holes, when he was talking of quitting his round.

 Starting on the 10th, Johnston hooked drives on the 10th and 12th holes into water hazards.